 Communities often determine how much tax revenue they will require in a given period, then set a mill rate commensurate with raising that amount of money through property taxation.

 Let's walk through a hypothetical example.
 Assume that you own property that was recently assessed to be worth $250,000.
 Your local mill rate is 45.
 Multiply the property's value by 4.5% to arrive at your tax bill: $11,250.
 This is an annual rate, so—assuming tax rates remain consistent—you will pay $11,250 every year.
-If your mill rate is only 15, your tax bill would also decrease, and you would only have to pay $3,750 in property taxes every year.
+If your mill rate is dropped to 15, your tax bill would also decrease, and you would only have to pay $3,750 in property taxes every year.

 How Property Taxes Are Paid